[Full Guide] How Long To Boil Large Artichokes

 To determine if your large artichokes are properly cooked, you can perform a simple doneness test.
 Gently insert a knife into the base of the artichoke.
 If it goes through with minimal resistance, the artichoke is done.
 Additionally, you can pluck a leaf from the artichoke and check if it comes off easily.
 If the leaf releases with ease, it indicates that the artichoke is cooked to perfection.

-Related: [Full Guide] How Long To Boil Broccolini
+Related: How Long To Boil Chicken Breasts?

 Factors Affecting Boiling Artichokes